Free delivery from €59

 Canada:

-It has been known to the Eskimos for a long time and is located not far from Lake Harbour on BafFm Island.
-It has been exploited since 1971 for local craftsmanship.
+It has long been known to the Eskimos and is located near Lake Harbour on Baffin Island.
+It has been exploited since 1971 for local crafts.

 Burma: